SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ### Tournament Registration

-The moment you forward a tournament advertisement post, Tourney reg, assign teams yourself, ask participants to reg, not as 'speakers' or 'judges', and later assign yourself based on what you see
+The first time you forward a tournament advertisement post to freshers, make sure to state that they shouldn't register themselves

+Tourney reg, assign teams yourself, ask participants to reg, not as 'speakers' or 'judges', and later assign yourself based on what you see

 link to #my-story